-The next step is to collect all information on the new space.
-Try to get blueprints or floor layout so you can identify key components such as electrical outlets, storage space, etc. and most importantly, to determine the new office layout.
-It is also a good idea to have a general layout plan for your current space so you can compare the two; if there are areas in the current office that are not working, identify them so that they can be resolved in your new space.
+The next step is to collect all available information on the new space.
+Try to get blueprints or a floor layout so you can identify key components, such as electrical outlets and storage space, and begin designing the new office layout.
+It is also a good idea to have a general layout plan for your current space so you can compare the two.
+If there are areas in the current office that are not working, identify them now so that the same problems can be avoided in your new space.

-Also make a list of potential problems with the new space, such as a smaller reception area or less storage area or perhaps a larger open space that may require more cubicles or temporary walls.
-It may be necessary to hire carpenters or painters if walls need to be constructed or painted.
-It may have been addressed when the new space was acquired, but just make sure that no additional construction or cosmetic changes need to be completed before the move.
+In addition, make a list of potential problems with the new space, such as a smaller reception area or less storage capacity, or perhaps a larger open space that requires more cubicles or temporary walls.
+It may be necessary to hire carpenters, painters, electricians, systems installers, or other professionals to build walls, add wiring, or make cosmetic changes before you move in.

-For medium to large offices, appoint (or ask for volunteers) someone from each department or division to coordinate their particular area.
-It could be assigned to the department supervisor or manager who can then ensure that each employee takes responsibility for packing their desk, files, and personal items.
+For medium to large offices, appoint someone (or ask for volunteers) from each department or division to coordinate their particular area.
+This may be assigned to the department supervisor or manager who can then ensure that each employee takes responsibility for packing their desk, files, and personal items.
 For smaller offices, you may be on your own.
 If so, identify a few key people who may be able to help with coordinating the move.

-Your team can also assist in identifying current issues with the old space and provide possible solutions for the new office.
-It is a great way to incorporate other viewpoints and to achieve consensus on the move if some are not quite excited about the change.
+Your team can also assist in identifying current issues with the old space and finding possible solutions for the new office.
+This is a great way to incorporate other viewpoints and to achieve consensus on the move, especially if some employees are not supportive of the change.

 Determine Your Budget

-If you have a specific budget amount assigned for your move, it will be important to identify costs before you hire movers, or even before you pack the first box.
+If you have a specific budget amount assigned for your move, it is important to identify costs before you hire movers, or even before you pack the first box.

-Have your moving committee create a list of tasks that need to be completed and make sure they are added to the timeline/schedule.
-You may require specialty service providers, such as telephone line installers or computer network specialists.
-Ask each department manager or supervisor what is required from their area.
-Make sure common areas are covered, such as the reception area, lobby, and storage areas.
+Have your moving team create a list of tasks that need to be completed, and make sure critical tasks are added to the timeline/schedule.
+Ask each department manager or supervisor what is required from their area, which may include specialty service providers, such as telephone line installers or computer network specialists.
+Also make sure that common areas are covered, such as the reception area, lobby, and storage spaces.

 Make a Contact List

-You'll need to make sure that everyone you do business with, both suppliers and clients, know that you're moving.
-It's a good idea to assign this task to one person to oversee.
-Notifying customers and clients requires specific communications around where you're moving to and how the business will operate during the move.
+A contact list helps ensure that everyone you do business with, including suppliers and clients, know that you're moving.
+It's a good idea to assign this task to one person to oversee to prevent contacts from falling through the cracks.
+Notifying customers and clients requires specific communications about your new location and how the business will operate during the move.
 Such information is essential to ensure your customers don't go elsewhere for your services.